Ealenn/Ealenn/content/posts/raspberry/nextcloud/index.md

 The folder structure you've outlined provides a clear and organized setup.

 Inside the "nextcloud" directory, you've segmented your components into distinct subdirectories, enhancing manageability.
-- The "maria_db" directory likely houses the MariaDB database that Nextcloud relies on to store user data and configurations securely.
+- The "maria_db" directory houses the MariaDB database that Nextcloud relies on to store user data and configurations securely.
 Separating this component ensures data isolation and efficient database management.
-- The "nextcloud_config" directory is likely where you store your Nextcloud configuration files, making it easy to access and modify Nextcloud settings as needed.
+- The "nextcloud_config" directory is where you store your Nextcloud configuration files, making it easy to access and modify Nextcloud settings as needed.
-- The "docker-compose.yml" file is a pivotal piece of the puzzle, as it orchestrates the entire Nextcloud environment using Docker containers.
-This file defines how your Nextcloud, MariaDB, and any other required services interact, simplifying deployment and maintenance.
-- The ".env" file likely contains environment variables necessary for configuring your Nextcloud and MariaDB containers, streamlining the setup process.

 Altogether, this organized folder structure and setup demonstrate a thoughtful approach to creating and maintaining a robust and secure self-hosted Nextcloud instance on your NAS.